-4 Applications Where Slug Loading Might Be a Lifesaver
+4 Applications Perfect for Slug Loading

 Short loaders, or spindle-length loaders, can be a very cost-effective solution.
 They occupy minimal floor space, don’t need to be attached to the bar stock, and don’t demand bar end preparation.
 Because the entire bar stock is contained within the lathe headstock, they eliminate nearly all RPM restrictions.
 Short bar feeders also shine in handling profiled materials or non-perfectly straight bars.
 When coupled with a spindle liner and customized workholding, these loaders can efficiently process various extruded shapes, such as square and rectangular bars.
 This versatility makes a short bar feeder suitable for unattended machining and lights out production.